Why Connect More Than One Battery To An RV?

 How To Wire 6 6V Batteries To An RV

-You can make huge battery banks using 6V batteries but for RV use even having more than 4 6V batteries is going to weigh a lot.
+You can make huge battery banks using 6V batteries but for RV use, even having over 4 6V batteries is going to weigh a lot.

-You can use the Cross-Diagonal method to try and balance them even more if you want but the difference may not be enough to make it worth it.
+You can use the Cross-Diagonal method to balance them even more if you want, but the difference may not be enough to make it worth it.

 How To Wire 8 6V Batteries To An RV

 While having 8 6V batteries in an RV isn’t super common, it may be the right choice for you so I thought I’d add this diagram to illustrate how 8 6V RV batteries can be wired in series but also balanced using the Cross-Diagonal method.

 What AWG of wire should be used to connect RV batteries?

 4 AWG is going to be the best for connecting RV batteries, but you can also use 6 AWG and get good results.

 Where do I connect the battery charger on multiple batteries wired together?